 Faster Audits, Stronger Compliance Case Study

-Discover how Cloudaware helped to automate AWS compliance, achieve 94% best-practice alignment, and reduce audits by 60%
+Find out how Cloudaware helped automate AWS compliance, bring it in line with 94% of best practices, and cut audits by 60%.

 About The Customer

-Company S is a leading global cybersecurity provider headquartered in Texas, USA, with several offices in Europe.
-Originally founded in the 1990s as an IT reseller, the Company now offers a comprehensive suite of security solutions, including data loss prevention, cloud access security broker (CASB), firewall technologies, AI-driven data classification, insider threat prevention, and data detection and response (DDR).
-The Company S serves more than 12,000 customers worldwide, including governments and enterprises in over 150 countries.
+Company S is a top worldwide cybersecurity company with its main office in Texas, USA, and numerous locations in Europe.
+The Company started out as an IT reseller in the 1990s, but now it offers a full range of security solutions, such as data loss prevention, cloud access security broker (CASB), firewall technologies, AI-driven data classification, insider threat prevention, and data detection and response (DDR).
+The Company S has more than 12,000 customers around the world, including governments and businesses in more than 150 countries.

 AWS Footprint: